>

 2023 AMENDMENTS TO ABUSE OF DOMINANCE PROVISIONS

 On December 15, 2023, Bill C-56 (An Act to amend the Excise Tax Act and the Competition Act) introduced a number of significant amendments to the Competition Act.
 These included changes to the substantive test for abuse of dominance under section 79 of the Competition Act, a new anti-competitive act under section 78 and increased administrative monetary penalties (AMPs) for abuse of dominance.
+These amendments are discussed in more detail below.

-RESTRUCTURED TESTS FOR ABUSE OF DOMINANT POSITION
+NEW LEGAL TESTS FOR ABUSE OF DOMINANCE

 UNDER SECTION 79 OF THE COMPETITION ACT

-Prior to the amendments under Bill C-56, an abuse of dominant position occurred under section 79 of the Competition Act when a dominant firm (or group of firms in the case of joint dominance), engaged in practice of anti-competitive acts with the effect of preventing or lessening competition substantially in a relevant market.
+Prior to the 2023 amendments under Bill C-56, an abuse of dominant position occurred under section 79 of the Competition Act when a dominant firm (or group of firms in the case of joint dominance), engaged in practice of anti-competitive acts with the effect of preventing or lessening competition substantially in a relevant market.

-In this regard, the Competition Tribunal may make a prohibition order against a dominant firm (or group of firms in the case of joint dominance) if the firm or firms are either: (i) engaging in a practice of anti-competitive acts (under section 79(1)(a)); or (ii) conduct that has had, is having or is likely to have the effect of preventing or lessening competition substantially in a market in which the person has a plausible competitive interest and the effect is not the result of superior competitive performance (under section 79(1)(b)).
+In this regard, the Competition Tribunal may make a prohibition order against a dominant firm (or group of firms in the case of joint dominance) if the firm or firms are either: (i) engaging in a practice of anti-competitive acts (under section 79(1)(a)); or (ii) conduct that has had, is having or is likely to have the effect of preventing or lessening competition substantially in a market in which the person has a plausible competitive interest and the effect is not the result of superior competitive performance (section 79(1)(b)).

 NEW ANTI-COMPETITIVE ACT UNDER